rnrstopstraffic/cyclistic-case-study/README.md

 ## Analysis

 We compared the number of rides, proportion of rides, average duration, and total duration of rides between members and casual users grouped by both month and day of the week.
-We found the following results (see Cyclist_Analysis.ipynb):
+We found the following results (see Cyclist_Analysis.ipynb or Cyclist_Analysis.R):

 1. In every single month, the number of rides by members exceeded those by casual riders (members made up about 59% of total rides throughout the year).
 Both types of ridership peaked in August and were at their lowest in January.